home-assistant/addons/nginx_proxy/DOCS.md

 If enabled, configure Nginx with a list of IP addresses directly from Cloudflare that will be used for `set_real_ip_from` directive Nginx config.
 This is so the `ip_ban_enabled` feature can be used and work correctly in /config/customize.yaml.

+### Option `proxy_protocol` (optional)

+If enabled, configures Nginx to use Proxy Protocol to get the Real Ip from an upstream load balancer; needs `real_ip_from` to be provided as well, [for more information](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/).

 ## Known issues and limitations